shwei/access_form-to-xls/README.md

 Background
 ------------------
 I had to convert several MS Access databases to REDCap (http://project-redcap.org/) projects.
 I needed a way to put together a data dictionary without too much of manual manipulation.
-This is what I used and it was based on the work of Hal Beresford's Export Access Metadata application.
+This is what I put together and used.
+The work was based on Hal Beresford's Export Access Metadata application.
 Without it, the conversion effort will not be achievable in a short amount of time.
 Thank you, Hal Beresford.